rachit-j/Rackets-Blog/_posts/2023-10-31-unit-10-lesson_IPYNB_2_.md

 Question: what are the usage cases of merge sort? what about usage cases of recursive binary sort? try and come up with a real life scenario for each usage case.

+Merge Sort is great for sorting large amounts of data, like financial transactions or library catalogs.
+It helps keep everything in order efficiently.
+Recursive Binary Search, on the other hand, is like a super-fast detective for finding things in a sorted list.
+It's good for quickly locating a name in a phone directory, speeding up database searches, or pinpointing data in scientific research.

 # Recursion Visualized
 - Finn Carpenter